opentelemetry plugin

 Plugin Overview

-opentelemetry_plugin is a plugin based on OpenTelemetry that provides framework-level observability capabilities for AimRT.
-It primarily operates through the RPC/Channel Framework Filter in AimRT.
-For concepts about Filters, please refer to the relevant sections in the Basic Concepts of AimRT documentation.
+opentelemetry_plugin is a plugin based on OpenTelemetry that provides framework-level observability features for AimRT.
+It mainly works based on the RPC/Channel Framework Filter in AimRT.
+For the concept of Filter, please refer to the relevant chapters in Basic Concepts in AimRT documentation.

 opentelemetry_plugin provides the following RPC/Channel Framework Filters: